-Adam Conrad is member of King and Spaulding's Intellectual Property Practice Group and its national appellate practice.
+Adam Conrad is a partner in the firm’s Intellectual Property Practice Group and its national appellate practice.
 Mr. Conrad joined the firm following a clerkship with United States Supreme Court Justice Clarence Thomas.
 He also clerked for Judge David B. Sentelle, U.S. Court of Appeals for the District of Columbia Circuit.

-Mr. Conrad frequently briefs cases in the Courts of Appeals and the United States Supreme Court in areas ranging from patent law to complex constitutional issues.
-He has also argued before the Court of Appeals for the Eleventh Circuit.
-In addition, Mr. Conrad has patent litigation experience related to a variety of mechanical, electrical, internet, and computer software technologies, and his experience includes drafting dispositive motions and post-trial motions.
+Mr. Conrad frequently briefs cases in the Courts of Appeals and the United States Supreme Court in areas ranging from patent law to constitutional issues.
+He has successfully argued before the Court of Appeals for the Federal Circuit.
+In addition, Mr. Conrad’s patent litigation experience includes analysis and strategy on critical issues, assisting with appellate preservation, drafting dispositive motions, and drafting post-trial motions.

 - J.D., summa cum laude, University of Georgia

 - B.S., magna cum laude, University of Notre Dame

 The Federalist Society takes no position on particular legal or public policy issues.
 The people listed as Experts have spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 All expressions of opinion by an expert are those of the expert.

 State Courts White Paper